 We will not be able to accommodate any in-class presentation requests beyond those that have already been arranged.
 Thank you for your patience and understanding.

 We will give presentations to individual classes.
 To request an in-class training session, send an email to email@example.com.
 Include the course title, some date/time options that work for you, and what topic(s) you would like us to cover.

 If you would like to request an in-class presentation for a class that meets after 4 pm, please let us know as early in the semester as possible.
 We may not be able to accommodate all evening class requests.

 The following courses are not being offered this semester, but may be offered again in the future.

-This training session covers a basic overview of the IRB, how to prepare a submission, helpful hints, and a demonstration of IRBManager.
-Repeats monthly.
+This training session covers a general overview of the IRB, how to prepare a new study application, helpful hints, and a demonstration of I-Manager.

 Doing research abroad can be a daunting task, and there are many special ethical and practical considerations.
 Come find out what you need to know – BEFORE you go!